2023 Solar Incentives Guide for Markham, IL - Tax Credits & Rebates

 Federal Residential Renewable Energy Tax Credit

-Solar incentives are meant to help mitigate the cost of installing solar panels on your home.
-Financial incentives like these are designed to encourage more homeowners to switch their home over to renewable energy by offering financial incentives meant to lower the burden of solar panel installation and use.
-Different types of incentives, like discounts, cash back or credit towards your monthly utility bill, may be available to you.
-Certain incentives may be offered by the Illinois government, by your utility company or by county or municipality, while other incentives are federal.
-You might qualify for any of the following types of solar incentives:
+Solar incentives are meant to encourage people to switch their home over to renewable energy by offering financial incentives meant to lower the burden of solar panel installation and use.
+Different types of incentives, like discounts, cash back or monthly utility bill credits, might be available to you.
+Certain incentives may be provided via the state of Illinois, by your utility company or by county or municipality, while other incentives are federal.
+Types of solar incentives might include:

-- Net Metering: Net metering is an incentive you can get once your solar panels are up and running.
-If you have a net metering agreement with your Markham utility company, they will subtract the value of the excess energy produced by your solar system from your monthly utility bill.
-In some areas, this is a dollar-for-dollar credit, while in others you might receive a refund equivalent to a percentage of the value.
+- Net Metering: Net metering is an incentive you can get after your solar panels are up and running.
+If you have a net metering agreement with your Markham utility company, the company will subtract the value of the excess energy produced by your solar system from your utility bill each month.
+In some areas, this credit is dollar-for-dollar, while in others you may make back a percentage of the value.

-- Tax Exemptions: Tax exemptions can come in two forms.
-First, there is sales tax exemption, applied at the time you purchase your solar panels.
-The second is property tax exemption, which allows you to ignore the added value of your solar system when you're calculating the amount of property tax you need to pay on your home.
+- Tax Exemptions: Sales tax exemptions are effective at the time of purchase for your solar system.
+Property tax exemptions allow you to ignore the added value of your solar system when you're calculating the amount of property tax you need to pay on your home.

 Federal Solar Incentives

 More information about the new Inflation Reduction Act can be found here.
-Your local Markham solar panel installation experts can answer your questions and explain how the new Clean Energy Credit will apply to you.
+Your local Markham solar panel company is the best resource for answering your questions about the new Clean Energy Credit and how it may apply to you.

 State & Local Solar Incentives